Supplemental Health Protection Guide

 • Follow-up care from a covered accident

-Benefits are paid according to the policy's benefit schedule, providing predictable financial support when accidents occur.
+Benefits are paid in full according to the policy's benefit schedule, providing predictable financial support when accidents occur.

 Hospital Indemnity Insurance